Skip to main content

 Upload the script

 Upload the job script to your Wherobots Managed Storage so it can be referenced by the Job Run.
+Your upload method will depend on where you created the script:

-Step 2: Submit the job
+Submit the job

 Never hardcode your API key in scripts or source code.
 Always load it from an environment variable or a secrets manager.
 The example below reads the key from the WHEROBOTS_API_KEY environment variable.